eitanyaffe/makeshift-core/README.md

 # Makeshift: a workflow/pipeline infrastructure based on gnu-make
 Makeshift is a workflow infrastructure based on gnu-make, developed by Eitan Yaffe (eitan.yaffe@gmail.com).

-To use makeshift clone this repository, set the MAKESHIFT_ROOT environment variable to point to the parent of the makeshift-core directory, and follow the example below for basic features.

 Installation
 ------------